What are the 7 natural wonders of Africa?

 Bestowed with riches in natural resources and diverse wildlife – the incredible Africa has some of the magnificent natural wonders that a person must visit.
 The unspoiled nature and eclectic culture that prevails in the continent is bound to provide you one of the most exceptional experiences of lifetime.
 Claimed as Natural Wonders of Africa by world experts back in year 2013, these destinations are a must see if you are visiting the continent.
+To learn more about the other wonders, check our Wonders of the World section.

 The largest overland migration in the world – the Serengeti Migration witnesses the movement of numerous species of animals like wildebeests and zebras all year round.
 The migration covers whopping 500 miles between Tanzania and Kenya, and millions of animals travel the distance.
 Gazelle, Thomson’s gazelle, eland and impala can also be found amid the groups.
 They migrate as per the rainfall patterns looking for fresh and nutritious grass to graze.
 Witnessing the migration on the 18,641 square miles large Serengeti Plains is a wholesome experience.